 - Drawing on our series of practical classroom resources in your own classroom and encouraging others to do so.
 Click here to download (or click the button below) these four units developed by the IPA.

-- You can stay informed by joining our mailing list for regular updates on the Class Action program and how you can help us work towards restoring Australian education.
+- You can stay informed by joining our mailing list for regular updates on the Class Action program and related IPA research activities and how you can help us work towards restoring Australian education.